 Neighborhoods Near SLU

-Delmar Loop is a six-block neighborhood that is merely a bus or MetroLink ride away from St. Louis University campus.
-This area is filled with a large selection of stores, restaurants and sources of entertainment.
-Blueberry Hill is perhaps the most famous restaurant and music venue in the neighborhood, and is frequented by famous musicians from around the country.
-The streets are paved with stars featuring well-known St. Louis residents.
+- Delmar Loop: Delmar Loop is a neighborhood comprising 6 blocks and a convenient location that’s close to the Saint Louis University campus.
+This area is filled with a multitude of shops, restaurants, and sources of entertainment.
+Blueberry Hill is perhaps the most acclaimed restaurant and music venue in the neighborhood and is frequented by famous musicians from around the nation.
+The streets of the Delmar Loop are paved with stars featuring well-known St. Louis residents.

-Tower Grove East is a neighborhood located just south of SLU campus.
-It features splendid architecture and a small town community vibe.
-Simultaneously, Tower Grove East has a variety of markets and restaurants that reflect the diverse assortment of cultures.
+- Tower Grove East: Tower Grove East is a neighborhood located just south of the SLU campus.
+It features splendid architecture and a small-town community vibe.
+Simultaneously, Tower Grove East has a variety of markets and restaurants that reflect the prevalence of rich diversity of the neighborhood.